 Sacramental Journey For Year 3 Children

 Our Year 3 children normally take the first steps on their way to becoming full church members in our sacramental meetings.
-Each meeting takes place in the Parish Centre at 7:00pm on the allocated Wednesday.
+Each meeting takes place in the Parish Centre at 7:00pm on the allocated Thursdays.
 Please keep them in your prayers.

 A Brief History of Our Parish